Buyer Fit Snapshot

 I tracked that metric during a rainy week in Shenzhen and adjusted the adhesive ratio in real time to avoid glue failure.

-Optional add-ons—anti-slip coatings, tie-in inserts for fragile items, RFID slots—are noted up front so tooling allowances cover variants for your first massive custom cardboard boxes bulk order.
+Optional add-ons—anti-slip coatings, tie-in inserts for fragile items, RFID slots—are noted up front so tooling allowances cover variants for your first massive custom cardboard Boxes Bulk Order.

 Anything added later still slots into the stored tooling without renegotiating.